mgaman/PDUlib/README.md

 **const char *getText()**<br>
 Returns the body of the message.
 Note that it is a UTF-8 string so should be displayable, as is.<br>
 ## encodePDU
-**int encodePDU(const char *recipient, eAddressType,const char *message, eDCS dcs)**<br>
+**int encodePDU(const char *recipient,const char *message)**<br>
 1. recipient.
 The phone number of the recipient.
-It must conform to the E-164 format i.e. numeric only, no embedded white space.
-An international number may, or may not be preceded by '+'.
+It must conform to the following format, numeric only, no embedded white space.
+An international number must be preceded by '+'.
-2. addressType.
-Must be either INTERNATIONAL_NUMERIC or NATIONAL_NUMERIC.
-In the case of INTERNATIONAL_NUMERIC preceding '+' in the recipient field can be implicit or explicit.
-3. message.
+2. message.
 The body of the message, in UTF-8 format.
 This is typically what gets typed in from any keyboard driver.
-4. dcs.
-Data coding scheme.
-Must be ALPHABET_7BIT or ALPHABET_16BIT.
-If the message contains only characters in 7 bit ASCII, choose ALPHABET_7BIT, else choose ALPHABET_16BIT.
-Note that the presence of even just 1 not ASCII 7 bit makes the whole message ALPHABET_16BIT.
+The code will scan the message to deduce if it is all 7 bit ASCII, or not.
+If all 7 bit ASCII then the maximum message length allowed is 160 characters, else 70 CSU-2 symbols.
-4. Return value.
+3. Return value.
 This is the length of the PDU and is used in the GSM modem command +CGMS when sending an SMS. **Note** ths is not the length of the entire message so can be confusing to one that has not read the documentation.
 To learm the structure of a PDU read [here](https://bluesecblog.wordpress.com/2016/11/16/sms-submit-tpdu-structure/)
 ## setSCAnumber
 **void setSCAnumber(const char *)**<br>
 Before one can encode an PDU the number of the Service Centre must be known.